 You Haven’t Set Up an Authenticated Email Address

-Another common reason why you are always left wondering as to why do your emails always end up in the spam folder is because you haven’t properly authenticated your email address.
+Another common reason why you are always left wondering as to why your emails always end up in the spam folder is that you haven’t correctly authenticated your email address.

 Before sending emails to a bunch of subscribers, authenticate your email address.
-It should be set up properly through a credible service, such as GetResponse.
+It should be set up correctly through a credible service, such as GetResponse.

-Once authenticated, your emails will no longer end up in someone’s spam folder.
+Once authenticated, your emails will no longer be in someone’s spam folder.

 You Don’t Have Permission From Your Email Subscribers